dennisbyington/goblet_gobblers/README.md

 # Description

-CLI implementation of the Goblet Gobblers board game
+Python implementation of the Goblet Gobblers board game

-# Game introduction

 Goblet Gobblers is a tic-tac-toe style board game where players can 'gobble' their opponents pieces.
 Two players (X & O) begin with 6 pieces: 2 large, 2 medium, 2 small.